xyshyniaphy/dharmapk/README.md

 - **Component-Based Architecture**: The UI is broken down into reusable React components.
 - **Hooks**: Custom hooks encapsulate and reuse logic.
 - **Data-Driven Visualization**: The D3.js implementation is a direct representation of the application's state.
-- **Global State Management**: A central Recoil store manages the application's global state.
+- **Global State Management**: A central Jotai store manages the application's global state.

 ### 中文